jensaymoo/AlterRoslynMcp/README.md

 Parameters:
 - `symbolId` (required): The symbol ID of the symbol to rename.
 Use 'resolve_symbol' to obtain this if needed.
-- `newName` (optional): The new name for the symbol.
+- `newName` (required): The new name for the symbol.
 Must be a valid C# identifier and should not conflict with existing symbols in the same scope.